法務法務30 12月, 2020|更新された5月 09, 2025

 Can a single-member LLC be manager-managed?

-If you decide that as an owner or member that you don’t want to manage the LLC, then you can choose to have your LLC may be manager-managed.
-For example, if your LLC owns a series of restaurants, you may want to appoint a manager to run each restaurant, manage employees, take care of inventory, etc. These responsibilities are all laid out in your operating agreement and the Articles of Organization.
+If you decide that as an owner or member that you don’t want to manage the LLC, then you can choose to have your LLC be manager-managed.
+For example, if your LLC owns a series of restaurants, you may want to appoint a manager to run each restaurant, manage employees, take care of inventory, etc. These responsibilities can all be laid out in your operating agreement and the Articles of Organization.

 How do I get started setting up a limited liability company (LLC)?